kubernetes-sigs/kueue/keps/3589-manage-jobs-selectively/README.md

 The irregularity between `batchv1/Job` and `Deployment` is likely to be especially confusing to users and cluster admins who would view both of these types as "built-in" to Kubernetes and would expect them to be configured in the same way.

-KEP-2936 proposes replacing `manageJobsWithoutQueueName` with a mechanism (under design) for configuring Kueue to inject a default `queue-name` into Jobs that do not have one.
-For exactly the same underlying reasons discussed above, a default local queue system would still need to be selectively filtered for at least the `Pod`, `Deployment`, `StatefulSet` and `batchv1/Job` integrations.
-Therefore, although this KEP uses `manageJobsWithoutQueueName` to simplify its discussion, it applies to either approach.

 ### Goals